cdig/svga/README.md

 ## Todos:

+* Add a scope function that draws a marker point at the transform origin with axis markers
 * Cut down on mask warnings
 * SVGA in cd-module
 * Optional-ize Live Schematic features (background, nav, topbar, control panel)